scottdh/11ty-sass-template/README.md

-# sass skeleton with gorko
+# 11ty and design-token driven sass skeleton

 I created this as a template for all my front-end dev learning.
-It's a simple template that generates sass, using Andy Bell's Gorko as a single source of truth for all properties can classes (design tokens).
+It's a simple template that generates an 11ty site and sass, from a set of design tokens.